wcork/gpu-burn/README.md

 I intent to use this project as a baseline for integrating `ptx` kernels from `cu` kernels or others into my other projects.

+# Status

+Not stable or complete.
+Just some experiments with `cudarc`